Feb 07, 2020

 The rapidly increasing presence of pantry moths in our homes brings with it a serious risk of food contamination, as well as an overall concern for kitchen hygiene.
 Hopefully you will find the resources on this website helpful in increasing your understanding of the issues, as well as giving you the knowledge to tackle any incidence of pantry moths appearing in your home.

-The chances are that if you’re reading this then you’ve already found signs of pantry moths.
-It is all too easy for us to have out of date food stored at the back of over-crowded shelves and left undisturbed for long periods of time.
+It's all too easy for us to have out of date food stored at the back of over-crowded shelves and left undisturbed for long periods of time.

 When you are checking your pantry, you can inspect each food container or bag individually - both for the use by dates and whether there are any ‘unwanted visitors’ residing there.